• Skip to primary navigation

 • What do I build my house on? - I like to build these houses on cake boards.
 Any piece of cardboard with work.
 You'll want a piece that's roughly 12x12 inches.
 Cover it with aluminum foil and secure the foil edges.

 • Assorted Candies - We like to get creative with our own designs!
-We use mini candy canes, old fashioned hard candy, hershey kisses, mini reese's cups, the assorted mini hershey bars, christmas colored m and m's and other christmas themed chocolates.
+We use mini candy canes, old-fashioned hard candy, Hershey kisses, mini Reese's cups, assorted mini Hershey bars, Christmas-colored m and's, and other Christmas-themed chocolates.
 I always leave the colorful wrappers on the candy.
 The wrappers are bright and keep the candy fresh so you can eat it off the house.
 We also use pretzels.
-The sticks can look like log cabin wood, sticks can also make fences and the square grid ones make great window!
+The sticks can look like log cabin wood, sticks can also make fences, and the square grid ones make great windows!

 Everything you need to make these cute gingerbread houses!